 5) IMPROPER USES

 Even though the pocket knives are versatile tools, don’t use them for things they’re not designed for.
 Never use your knife for prying, as the blade could snap and seriously hurt either you or someone else in your vicinity.
 Instead use a fixed blade knife or a hunting knife which has a more sturdy handle.

 By following these rules, you will be able to use your pocket knife in a safe way, without hurting yourself or somebody else.
-We hope we’ve helped you!